LauraCole1900/InterviewQuestions/README.md

 What is the onboarding process like?

+What is the newest technology/tool/framework that your team has implemented?

+Which software development methodology does your team utilize?

+What is the company's goal for the product/service offered?

+What do you enjoy about working at this company?

+Are there mentorship opportunities with this company (both as a mentor and as a mentee)?

 ### Technical/Position

 What type of problems will I be solving to begin with?

 What would a typical day for someone in [position] look like?

 What does the team structure look like?
 Who would I report to if I were in this position?
+How does this role fit into that structure?

+How is success measured in this role?

+How are design decisions made on your team?

+What are the growth opportunities like in this position?

+How flexible are the hours and location of this position?

 ## What did I miss?

 Have questions about what I'm doing?
 Have questions to add?
 Please open an issue, specifying whether it's a question *for me*, a question *from* and interviewer, or a question *for* an interviewer!

+## Credits

+Daniele Serfilippi's Career Tips posts, especially [this one](https://www.linkedin.com/posts/daniele-serfilippi_interview-activity-6864125563381022720-FEnC)